gusthescripter/CMS-Users/README.md

 # CMS-Users
-A WordPress plugin that offers end user functionality.
+A WordPress plugin that offers various end user functionality.